 Frontpoint might seem like it gives you a less expensive plan option, but here’s the catch: Frontpoint doesn’t give you mobile control or home automation features unless you pay for its most expensive monthly monitoring plan.
 That means even though Vivint’s equipment is more expensive, its service plans offer a better value.

-You get mobile control and full home automation capabilities with both of Vivint’s monitoring plans.
+You get mobile control and full home automation capabilities with two of Vivint’s monitoring plans.
 And you have to get the more expensive one only if you want video support.